-We are keen to announce a fantastic itinerary, combining an adventurous experience through Ice and Fire with a charity project: Our Official Contributor Kelly will set off and explore the beauty of Iceland on an independent 4 week bike trip through the land of fire and ice!
+We are keen to announce a fantastic itinerary, combining an adventurous experience through Ice and Fire with a charity project: Kelly from the Hostelgeeks team will set off and explore the beauty of Iceland on an independent 4 week bike trip through the land of fire and ice!

 Hostelgeeks is keen to share with you the great adventures of Kelly while riding through Iceland and raising money for the Charity project TREEAID in Africa.

 My decision to set off on a 4 week solo cycle tour was primarily sparked by the adventures of others.

 Pouring over books and subscribing to many blogs by normal people, made me sit up and think hey, I’m a normal person, why can’t I do it?

 Before long my fun idea became a set in stone plan – I told my job I’d be leaving after 5 months and began saving.

 It’s as easy at that.